bitle/winther-ebike-vesc/winther-promovec-info.md

 ![Promovec controller image](Promovec_Controller_Carrier_4_36V_25_1713171823.jpg)
 ## Battery
-Promovec battery 36V 10S
+Promovec battery 36V 10S4P 8.8Ah

 ## Motor
 3 phase with built-in haul sensors, including speed.
 Not sure about temperature yet.
+It has a clutch to allow spinning one way.

 ## PAS
 At this point I'm not sure whether it is just cadence sensor or it has some torque output.
 Typical cadence sensors use 3 pins, this sensor uses 5 pins.
 I don't know whether all 5 pins are used.